Skip to content

 Step 1: Prep the Meat

-Pat and season the beef, then cook it in the Instant Pot with aromatics and broth until tender.
-Shred the meat and reserve the flavorful broth.
+Pat dry and season the beef, then sear it in the Instant Pot.
+Add water and aromatics, and cook on high pressure until tender.
+Shred the beef and strain the broth, reserving both for later.

 Shredded beef and broth